lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 - Brackets `[]` for access to a given array member coupled with a position.
 It can also access to a map field.
 - Variables, with `$` representing a JSON text and `@` for result path evaluations.

-So for example, when applied to the previous JSON data sample we can reach the following parts of the tree with these expressions:
+So, for example, when applied to the previous JSON data sample, we can reach the following parts of the tree with these
+expressions:

 - `$.age` refers to 37.
 - `$.friends.first` refers to “dale”.